Hassan-Mohammed-Nasr/AI-382-project-constraints/README.md

 # There are two types of files
 1- constraint files

-2- optimal solution (for correcting yourself not for copying it)
+2- optimal solution named optiml for {filename} (for correcting yourself not for copying it)

 # Example of the constraint file
 'given_problem.txt' is the same problem given in the project guidline to solve it by hand